Nodeclipse/www.nodeclipse.org/projects/gradle.md

 Pivotal Gradle IDE uses [Gradle Tooling API, see Chapter 62 of User Guide](http://www.gradle.org/docs/current/userguide/embedding.html).
 This is recommended integration by GradleWare.
 In contrast Enide Gradle launches `gradle` executable similar how you do from command line.
-(And similar to [Enide Maven](/projects/maven))
+(And like in [Enide Maven](/projects/maven))
-The API is simpler, just as what you see from `gradle -h`, but of course it will not give access to underlying model, as Tooling API
+The API is simpler, just as what you see from `gradle -h`, but of course it will not give access to underlying model as with Tooling API.

 Since 0.15 `--daemon` option is enabled by default [see Chapter 19.
 The Gradle Daemon](http://www.gradle.org/docs/current/userguide/gradle_daemon.html).
 And as Tooling API also uses Gradle Deamon, the performance is similar: i.e. a bit longer first run, second run is faster and optimized.
 Read also about [incremental builds](http://forums.gradle.org/gradle/topics/faster_incremental_builds).